In This Article

 How Does Minoxidil Work to Re-Grow Hair?

 Funny you ask, because scientists can’t quite agree on how minoxidil works to promote hair growth.
 “Possibly, this hair growth occurs because minoxidil causes increased blood flow to the hair by dilating the blood vessels in the scalp,” explains board-certified dermatologist Divya Shokeen.
 Another hypothesis, which is supported by recent data, suggests that minoxidil increases a certain enzyme (called ATP) in the hair follicle, which extends its growth phase (scientifically called the anagen phase).
-It is also though to enlarge hair follicles that have shrunken due to hormonal changes.
+It is also thought to enlarge hair follicles that have shrunken due to hormonal changes.

 However it works, it clearly does work—and there’s plenty of time-tested data to back up its hair growing powers.
 Everyone is different, of course, so results vary, but generally speaking “in approximately 60-70% of patients, hair density will generally begin to stabilize 2-3 months into treatment, with fewer and fewer hairs being lost each day,” Edhegard says.
 “Around months 6-8, an increase in density will begin to occur in 40-50% of patients, [and] this will continue over the treatment period to each person’s maximum.”